Zod Showcase

 name: string;

-role: 'admin' | 'user' | 'guest'; // ← added 3 months later
+role: 'admin' | 'user' | 'guest'; // ← added 3 months later because access management is usually an afterthought.

 }

-// validation.ts — the validator lives here, separately
+// validation.ts.
+The validator lives here, separately

 function validateUser(data: unknown): User {